shenango/caladan-all/README.md

 ## Running

 To run the experiments, follow the above instructions to build and setup your environment.
 Run `python3 paper_experiments.py` to run all the experiments.
+The total runtime depends on the configured number of samples and sample durations (found at the top of `paper_experiments.py`).

+After the experiments complete, run `python3 graph.py run.2*` to generate graphs from each experiment (saved as pdfs).